firestranded/USW-Responses/responses/resourcepack.md

 ### **__If you're on a server:__**

-If you're on a paper server, then install the server loader plugin from https://www.spigotmc.org/resources/usw-server-loader.106454/ and put it in the "plugins" folder of your server.
+If you're on a spigot/paper server, then install the server loader plugin from https://www.spigotmc.org/resources/usw-server-loader.106454/ and put it in the "plugins" folder of your server.

-If you're not on paper then make sure the link corresponding to your player limit is in the resourcepack section of your server.properties file.
+If you're not on spigot/paper then make sure the link corresponding to your player limit is in the resourcepack section of your server.properties file.
 You're looking for the line with `resource-pack=` on it, paste the link you need below __after__ the equal sign

 > 10 Players: